mrvivacious/LikeFree/README.md

 <br>
 To do:
-Add a toggle in the popup for notification support
+<em>Nothing here on my side!
+Add a pull request if there's a feature you want to see!</em>